-Mass media, including television, radio, and the internet, provides a wealth of information and educational resources that homeschooling parents can utilize.
-They can access educational websites, online courses, documentaries, and interactive platforms to enhance their curriculum and supplement their teaching materials.
-10 According to one of the parents, who has embraced homeschooling, this study found that, mass media, such as educational television programs, documentaries, and online platforms, provide a wealth of educational content that homeschooling parents can utilize.
-11 Information about these resources helps homeschooling families discover and integrate them into their curriculum.
-By leveraging mass media content, homeschooling can become more engaging, diverse, and accessible.
-It emerged to this study that, mass media resources offer homeschoolers access to a wide range of perspectives, cultures, and ideas.
-They can enhance the learning experience by presenting real-world examples, engaging visuals, and interactive elements.
-Information about these resources enables homeschooling parents to select appropriate content that aligns with their educational goals and interests.
+This study established that mass media such as television, radio, and the internet, provide a wealth of information and educational resources that homeschooling parents can utilize.
+Moreover, educational websites, online courses, documentaries, and interactive platforms complements home learning by enhancing the curriculum and supplementing teaching materials (Collins and Halverson 2018).
+According to one of the parents who has embraced homeschooling, "mass media, such as educational television programs, documentaries, and online platforms, provide a wealth of educational content to our homeschooling children (Oral Interview, 15/03/2023).
+Information about these resources helps homeschooling families to enrich learning experiences by adopting and integrating them into their curriculum.
+Therefore, by leveraging such mass media resources, homeschooling can become more engaging, diverse, and accessible.
+It also emerged from this study that mass media resources offer homeschoolers access to a wide range of perspectives, cultures, and ideas.
+The presentation of real-world mass media was found to be an avenue for enhancing visual, auditory, and kinesthetic learning styles among home schooling individuals.

+Therefore, information about these resources enables homeschooling parents to select appropriate content that aligns with their educational goals, interests, and learning styles.

-Another respondent informed this study that, indeed mass media can serve as valuable supplementary tools for homeschooling, complementing traditional textbooks and curriculum materials.
+Another respondent remarked that: "indeed mass media is serving as valuable supplementary tools for our homeschooling children.
+It complements traditional textbooks which are hard to find and expensive.
+Besides, mass media diversifies curriculum materials allowing our children to access to develop the required skills" (Oral Interview, 15/03/2023).
 Educational websites, online courses, and interactive learning platforms provide additional resources that cater to diverse learning styles and interests.
 By staying informed about these resources, homeschooling parents can integrate them effectively into their teaching methods.
-This study notes that mass media keeps homeschooling families informed about current events, social issues, and global affairs.
-By following news outlets, podcasts, and online publications, homeschoolers can develop a broader understanding of the world.
+This study found out that mass media keeps homeschooling families informed about current events, social issues, and global affairs.
+By following news outlets, podcasts, and online publications, homeschoolers develop a broader understanding of the world.
 This knowledge can be incorporated into discussions, research projects, and critical thinking exercises, fostering a deeper sense of global awareness and citizenship.

-As the study conducted a focus group discussion, it emerged that, information about mass media resources can facilitate collaboration and networking among homeschooling families.
-Online platforms, forums, and social media groups provide spaces for sharing experiences, recommendations, and insights on utilizing mass media effectively in homeschooling.
-This interplay allows parents to exchange ideas, discover new resources, and create a supportive community.
-13 Furthermore, the focus group discussion posited that, mass media offers opportunities for homeschoolers to develop media literacy skills.
-By accessing and analyzing various forms of media, such as news articles, videos, and podcasts, homeschooling students can improve their critical thinking, information evaluation, and media interpretation abilities.
+Findings from the focus group discussions revealed that information about mass media resources facilitate collaboration and networking among homeschooling families.
+For instance, it emerged that online platforms, forums, and social media groups provide spaces for sharing experiences, recommendations, and insights on utilizing mass media effectively in homeschooling.
+This interplay allows parents to exchange ideas, discover new resources, and create a supportive community (Focus group discussion, 17/03/2023).
+Furthermore, the focus group discussions showcased that mass media offers opportunities for homeschoolers to develop media literacy skills.
+By accessing and analyzing various forms of media, such as news articles, videos, and podcasts, homeschooling students were able to improve their critical thinking, information evaluation, and media interpretation abilities.
+Consequently, information and resources that promote media literacy education enable homeschooling parents to guide their children in understanding the impact and influence of mass media (Focus group discussion, 17/03/2023).